Podcast: Download

 So what do you say?

-Do you think these simple recommendations might help you dive into a course and complete it over a few days or less?
+Do you think these simple recommendations might help you dive into a course, start practicing with mnemonic devices and complete a major memorizatoin task over a few days or less?

 Myself, I had to learn these tactics and strategies through a ton of trial and error.
 Like everyone else, I love shortcuts and anything that lets me skip to the head of the line.